This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the risks of preeclampsia?

-Your baby may not grow as he should and may need to be delivered early.
+Your baby may not grow as he or she should and may need to be delivered early.
 Placental abruption can occur if the placenta pulls away from the uterus too soon.
 This condition is life-threatening for your baby.
 High blood pressure that is not controlled can lead to blood clots, kidney or liver failure, or stroke.
 Severe preeclampsia can cause seizures or coma.
 This condition is called eclampsia.
 Eclampsia is a life-threatening condition for you and your unborn baby.

 Call 911 for any of the following: